According to the Governors Highway Safety Association (GHSA), pedestrian deaths have reached the highest level in decades.

 It’s much more difficult to put a price tag on the pain and suffering and emotional distress that results from a pedestrian accident.
 These types of damages are called non-economic damages, and both insurance companies and lawyers have a general formula they use to estimate these damages.

 As a pedestrian, you lack the steel armor that motor vehicle drivers are equipped with.
 Consequently, you must stay alert at all times while walking or running near motor vehicles.
 Even if you have the right of way, don’t assume that drivers see you.
-You may be right, but you have everything to lose.
+You may be right, but you have everything to lose—not them.

 The Centers for Disease Control and Prevention (CDC) urges that pedestrians do 3 things to stay safe: